 The Health Insurance Portability and Accountability Act, usually known as HIPAA, outlines patient privacy laws within the US healthcare system and requires that anyone accessing or managing healthcare information needs HIPAA training.
 As technology evolves, the law and its applicability are ever-changing.
-Even those employees that already have experience dealing with HIPAA may find that they are not up-to-date with current best practice.
+Even those employees that already have experience dealing with HIPAA may find that they are not up-to-date with current best practices.

 Training and HIPAA Compliance: Top Tips

 |Keep training sessions short and sweet.
 Your employees will thank you for it.
-Additionally, shorter sessions will increase content retention.||Include an excess of information – do those in accounts really need to know an in-depth history of privacy regulation in the US?|
+Additionally, shorter sessions will improve retention of information.||Include an excess of information – Do employees in the accounts department really need to know an in-depth history of privacy regulation in the US?|

 |Provide regular training throughout the year.
 This will help keep employees up-to-date, as well as keep HIPAA at the forefront of their minds.||Crowd too many different topics into one session.
-Focus each training class on one aspect of HIPAA.|
+Focus each training class on one or two aspects of HIPAA.|

 |Tailor training courses for different employee roles.
 Doctors do not need the same training as actuaries.||Forget to train BAs.
-CEs may be partially liable if found that their BAs are non-compliant.|
+CEs may be partially liable if their vendors are discovered to be noncompliant.|

-HIPAA Compliance – Training Curriculum
+HIPAA Compliance – Sample Training Curriculum

 - What is HIPAA? – We recommend starting from basics to ensure all employees have the same fundamental understanding of privacy regulation.
 To make it more relevant, you could also include recent news stories concerning HIPAA violations.

-- “HIPAA Dictionary” – HIPAA is a legal document.
+- “HIPAA Definitions” – HIPAA is a legal document.
 Thus, it is dense with terminology and abbreviations.
 Before beginning on any other training, give employees a chance to learn the most common phrases that they will use in their day-to-day work.

 - Business Associate Agreements – CE’s must ensure that when hiring a third party they sign a Business Associate Agreement.
-A BAA is mandatory under HIPAA and charges the BA with maintaining the integrity of PHI in the same way as the CE.
+A BAA is mandatory under HIPAA and charges the BA with maintaining the confidentiality and integrity of PHI in the same way as the CE.

-- Types of Associate –CE’s will usually hire a BA to carry out some – or all- data processing. .
+- Types of Associate –CE’s will usually hire a BA to carry out some – or all- data processing.
 Common BAs include IT managers, accountants, and consultants.
 If the third party will come across PHI, they are considered a BA.

 - What is PHI? – Protected Health Information includes, but is not limited to, names, addresses, gender, medical history, credit card information and social security numbers.
 If a cybercriminal accesses any of this information, patients are left vulnerable to identity theft.
-Thus, employees must be able to identify this information and treat it accordingly.
+Thus, employees must be able to identify this information and protect it accordingly.

-- Omnibus Rule –The Omnibus Rule covers a wide range of privacy-related areas, from the length of time a patient’s records can be held to the encryption requirements of PHI.
+- Omnibus Rule –The Omnibus Rule covers a wide range of privacy-related areas, from the length of time a patient’s records can be held to the encryption requirements for PHI.
 Nevertheless, employees should be given an overview of the rule and trained in specific areas as necessary.

 - Password Policies – The wording of HIPAA’s Password Requirements leaves a lot to be desired.
 Passwords, and other safeguards such as encryption, are considered to be “addressable requirements”, meaning that some form of protection must be in place that is at least as effective as passwords.

-- Changing passwords and password strength – Changing passwords is debated amongst tech specialist, as changing too frequently can lead them to be forgotten or written down.
+- Changing passwords and password strength – Changing passwords is debated amongst tech specialists, as changing too frequently can lead them to be forgotten or written down.
 All agree that passwords should contain a mix of upper- and lower-case characters, special characters and numbers.
 Longer passwords are preferable, and tricks such as the phrase technique can help ensure the memorability of passwords.

-- Legal guardians – In the vast majority of cases, medical decisions will be made by the minor’s legal guardian.
+- Legal guardians – In the vast majority of cases, medical decisions will be made by the minor’s legal guardians.
 They will also provide consent for others to access the minor’s data.
 However, there may be some instances in which a court decides the guardian is unable to make the decisions and appoint a new proxy guardian.

 - Difficult cases – Unfortunately, those in the healthcare industry are often the first to notice cases of child neglect or abuse.
 If a CE believes this to be the case, there are a particular set of guidelines that should be followed to best protect the minor and their data.